aws-samples/cloudfront-hybrid-origin-failover/README.md

 # Blog - Improve web application's availability with hybrid failover using CloudFront and Route 53 🚀

+## Introduction

+Earlier this year, we released technical guidance regarding [Three advanced design patterns for highly available applications using Amazon CloudFront](https://aws.amazon.com/fr/blogs/networking-and-content-delivery/three-advanced-design-patterns-for-high-available-applications-using-amazon-cloudfront/) including hybrid origin failover, graceful failure, and static stability.
+In this post, we will dive deeper into hybrid origin failover and how to combine both of them in a hybrid approach to further enhance the availability of your web applications.
+We will also provide a CDK solution that you can use to test both the Route 53 and combined hybrid origin failover approaches described.

 ## Solution's objectives

 The objective of this code, is to allow you to quickly test the benefits of using a hybrid failover solution using Cloudfront Origin Failover and Route53.